 Quercetin In beverages Beverages containing it are tea (black tea), green tea, red wine and elderberry juice.

 Dosage An average dosage is 250mg one to four times daily.
 Dr.Atkins' thought the more bromelain that's taken with quercetin the better.
 An equal amount of each, or 50% of bromelain with 100% of quercetin.

 BROMELAIN FOR GOUT - an anti-inflammatory

 Any nutrient which acts as an anti-inflammatory may help as a remedy for gout's inflammation.
 Bromelain is a well researched anti inflammatory.
 It can be taken as a dietary supplement – it's often added to preparations of glucosamine, a top anti-arthritic dietary supplement and to quercetin supplements.

 Bromelain In foods Bromelain is hard to find in foods.
 A food high in it is pineapple, but the problem is that most of its bromelain is in the stem, not the fruit.
-So, neither the fruit nor fresh pineapple juice will give you much.
+So don't run away with the idea you will be eating lots of pineapple for it.
+Neither the fruit nor fresh pineapple juice will give you much.
 The best source by far is a dietary supplement.